Romanian verbs

-Romanian verbs are highly inflected in comparison to English, but markedly simple in comparison to Latin, from which Romanian has inherited its verbal conjugation system (through Vulgar Latin).
+Romanian verbs are highly inflected in comparison to English verbs, but markedly simple in comparison to Latin, from which Romanian has inherited its verbal conjugation system (through Vulgar Latin).
 Unlike its nouns, Romanian verbs behave in a similar way to those of other Romance languages such as French, Spanish, and Italian.
 They conjugate according to mood, tense, voice, person and number.
 Aspect is not an independent feature in Romanian verbs, although it does manifest itself clearly in the contrast between the imperfect and the compound perfect tenses as well as within the presumptive mood.
 Also, gender is not distinct except in the past participle tense, in which the verb behaves like an adjective.

 Verb paradigm

 There are nine moods into which a verb can be put, with five of them being personal (having a different form for each person) and four non-personal.
 As an example, the tables below show the verb a face ("to do") at all moods, tenses, persons and numbers.
 Only positive forms in the active voice are given.
 The corresponding personal pronouns are not included; unlike English verbs, Romanian verbs generally have different forms for each person and number, so pronouns are most often dropped except for emphasis.
 The English equivalents in the tables (one for each mood and tense) are only an approximative indication of the meaning.